IDEA-Research/TAPTR/README.md

 [5] DINO-X: A Unified Vision Model for Open-World Object Detection and Understanding.
 IDEA-Research.
 ArXiv2024.

-# From V1 to V3, a breif overview.
+# :footprints: From V1 to V3, a brief overview.

 ### TAPTRv1 - Simple yet strong baseline.
 TAPTRv1 first proposes to address TAP task from the perspective of detection.
 Instead of building upon the traditional optical flow methods, TAPTRv1 is also the first propose to adopt the more advanced DETR-like framework for TAP task.
 Compared with previous methods, TAPTRv1 has a clearer and simpler definition of point query and better performance.